mrueda/beacon2-ri-tools/utils/bff_validator/README.md

 Second we use cpanm to install the CPAN modules:

-(Note that first you need to copy the following [cpanfile](https://raw.githubusercontent.com/EGA-archive/beacon2-ri-tools/main/cpanfile) to your current directory).
+First you need to copy the following [cpanfile](https://raw.githubusercontent.com/mrueda/beacon2-ri-tools/main/cpanfile) to your current directory.
+You have two choose between one of the 2 options below:

+**Option 1:** System-level installation:

-    $ cpanm --sudo --installdeps .
+    cpanm --notest --sudo --installdeps .

-If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module Carton.

-    $ cpanm --sudo Carton

-Then, we can install our dependencies:

-    $ carton install
+**Option 2:** Install the dependencies at `~/perl5`

+    cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)
+    cpanm --notest --installdeps .

+To ensure Perl recognizes your local modules every time you start a new terminal, you should type:

+    echo 'eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)' >> ~/.bashrc

 Also, we're using _xlsx2csv_, which is a python script.